ZetaVII/Task-Manager-App/Specification.md

 ### Primary Sequence
 1. System prompts user list of tasks.
 3. The user creates a new task, or selects an existing one.
-4. The user checkmar the on the “FLASH REMINDER” button.
+4. The user clicks on the “SET REMINDER” button.
-5. System prompts the user how many days left before the deadline of the task.
+5. System prompts the user to enter how should the reminders be set (ie. on a specific day or daily at a given time)
+6. The user enters their preference.

 ### Primary Postconditions
-* There will be a flashy message in red underneath the specified task to
-* remind the user.
+* Based on the users’ preference, the checklist will ping the user a reminder to work on a certain
+   task(s).

 ### Non-functional Requirements
  * System prompt messages are presented with a font size between 20 and 24.